-Ofer now associates her occupation with Holocaust studies with the fact that her childhood was spent in the shadow of the Holocaust.
+Ofer associates her preoccupation with Holocaust studies with the fact that her childhood was spent in the shadow of the Holocaust.
 She recalls not only the arrival of survivor relatives and their first attempts to speak Hebrew with her and her sister, but also her identification with the struggle for Jewish independence in Palestine.
 Derekh ba-yam, her first book, which perceived the illegal immigrants as the true heroes of the rescue efforts, appeared in Hebrew in 1992 and won that year’s Ben-Zvi award.
 The English translation, Escaping the Holocaust: Illegal Immigration to the Land of Israel, 1939–1944, won the Jewish Book Award in the same year.

 Ofer continued to deal with the same topic in her next book, co-authored with Hannah Wiener, which appeared in Hebrew in 1992 and in 1996 in English translation, entitled The Dead-End Journey: The Tragic Story of the Kladovo-Sabac Group.
 An extensive part of this book focuses on the life of the Group up to the German invasion of Yugoslavia and is based primarily on the words of the refugees themselves, as found in letters sent to friends and relatives outside the country.
-Some seven hundred such letters were collected, written by people of various ages, socio-economic standings and political affiliations; taken together, this amazingly rich source enables the reader to picture the daily life of the group members, their personal and communal concern and the sense of insecurity and isolation that characterized them.
+Some seven hundred such letters were collected, written by people of various ages, socio-economic standings, and political affiliations; taken together, this amazingly rich source enables the reader to picture the daily life of the group members, their personal and communal concern, and the sense of insecurity and isolation that characterized them.

 Work on this book brought Ofer to the second stage of her research, which dealt with the methodology of Holocaust research and led her to write an article on the subject (“Everyday Life during the Holocaust: A Methodological Perspective,” 1992) in which she discussed how Jewish social life in the ghettos should be studied and investigated the Jewish intellectuals’ perception of the reality which they were experiencing.
-In this she concentrated primarily on the memoirs and diaries of Emanuel Ringelblum (1900–1944) and Chaim Aron Kaplan (1880–1942) in Warsaw and of Oskar Rosenfeld, a Prague journalist who was deported to ?od?.
+In this she concentrated primarily on the memoirs and diaries of Emanuel Ringelblum (1900–1944) and Chaim Aron Kaplan (1880–1942) in Warsaw and of Oskar Rosenfeld, a Prague journalist who was deported to Łódź.
 The application of the same type of analysis to Transnistria led to a number of further articles in which she focused on individual experience.

 The role of Jewish organizations and of the government of Israel in mass immigration is another central issue in her research, which was the first to be based on archival material.
 In this area, too, she not only published a series of articles but also edited a book, Vatikim ve-olim ba-aliyah ha-gedolah 1948–1951 (Veterans and New Immigrants during the Mass Immigration 1948–1951), which appeared in 1996.

 The memory of the Holocaust in contemporary Israel is a major topic of Ofer’s work since 1995.
-She has followed the formulation and development of commemoration as expressed in state decisions, education, literature, cultural activities and public discourse.
+She has followed the formulation and development of commemoration as expressed in state decisions, education, literature, cultural activities, and public discourse.
 Her earlier studies on the Yishuv and the Holocaust, coupled with her research on immigration and absorption during the 1950s, served as background for this more recent work.